Understanding DNS Query Usage

 The Response Codes chart shows the outcome of DNS queries:

 A healthy zone should have mostly NOERROR responses.
-High NXDOMAIN rates might indicate misconfigured clients or outdated references.
+High NXDOMAIN rates might indicate misconfigured clients, outdated references, or an NXDOMAIN attack.
+Elevated SERVFAIL rates could signal DNSSEC validation issues.

 Usage by Zone